ProactiveProgrammers/container-cloning-starter/README.md

 At least one test case did not pass!
 ```

-- You need to fix the defects in the program so that it produces the correct output!
+- You need to fix the defects in the program so that it produces the correct output:

 ```text
 Expected output correct for input lists: [1, 2, 3, 4] and [1, 2, 5, 6]